 It's less wasteful

 Scraps from fabric shops are what I usually look for.
 They just need cutting onto a square, hemming and they are done.
 I'm not a person who sews stuff.
 If I can do it, anyone can.
 Even if you don't have a sewing machine, you can use other items you have laying around at home.
 A pillowcase, a scarf, a tea towel for example.
 A tea towel to wrap up a cookery book is perfect.
+Even if you don't have a sewing machine, you can use pinking shears to do a crinkle edge.

 Once you have lined up your wraps, it is so much quicker to wrap, especially those awkward presents.
 Funky socks and a ribbon are great for wrapping bottles.
 No more wrestling with sticky tape.